RatSat: Launch

-The rocket followed the same trajectory as the previous flight, which had failed to place the Trailblazer, NanoSail-D, PRESat and Celestis Explorers spacecraft into orbit.
+Falcon 1's flight four followed the same trajectory as the previous flight.
 No major changes were made to the rocket, other than increasing the time between first stage burnout and second stage separation.
 This minor change addressed the failure seen on the previous flight, recontact between the first and second stages, by dissipating residual thrust in the enhanced first stage engine in vacuum before separation.